fooltowise/NeroNotes/Nero's Notes/What constitutes a Structurally Advantaged Business Model.md

 A recent European example is 3i Group plc’s investment in the non-food, discount retailer [Action](https://www.3i.com/portfolio/action/).
 Store investments payback in eighteen months, and notwithstanding what has been a 50x for 3i so far, Action is still growing strongly.

 Companies that are very disciplined acquirers also fit the high ROIC cookie cutter categorization.
-Examples include [[Constellation Software]], Roper, and DCC.
+Examples include [[Constellation Software]], [[Roper]], and DCC.
 Their path may be less predictable than underpenetrated retail rollouts, but their value accretion rests on a similar premise of a strong degree of repeatable re-investment at high returns.

 **SABM # 5 – User Generated Content**